SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1120 - Structured Programming 2/01 - Python/Lessons/04 - Selection - Else Statements.md

 ## Else Depends on the If Statement

 The `else` block is directly tied to the `if` statement above it.
-Indentation is critical.
+Indentation is critical, and the `else` statement needs to be indented the same amount as the `if` stamement it is linked to.

 ```python
 score = 80